OpenVisualCloud/Media-Transport-Library/doc/configuration_guide.md

 # JSON Configuration Guide

-Kahawai sample app can use json file to configure sessions. this documentation explains how to write the json files.
+Intel® Media Transport Library sample app can use json file to configure sessions. this documentation explains how to write the json files.

 ## Examples

-Example `tx_multicast.json` file, find more example config file in `<kahawai>/config`:
+Example `tx_multicast.json` file, find more example config file in [example config](../config):

 ```json
 {